 When God created man and woman, he designed marriage as a foundational covenant for a godly people.
 God then declared all of creation to be “very good” (Genesis 1:31).
 An accusation of unfaithfulness, therefore, was to be seriously considered.
 What if, for instance, a wife is pregnant and the husband is pretty sure it is not his doing?
 What if he has no proof?

-This was not a courtroom trial, but a public ordeal sufficiently terrifying, designed to force guilt or innocence to show itself.
+This was no courtroom trial, rather it is a public ordeal designed to terrify in order that guilt or innocence would show itself.
 No one knew the results in advance, therefore, if the woman was proved innocent, the husband owed the wife a public apology equal to the public accusation.
-The woman, if guilty, upon drinking the water would suffer pain and never bear children again.
+The woman, if she knows she is guilty, she knows that upon drinking the water she will suffer pain and never bear children again.
 Thus, it was likely she wouldn’t drink, but confess instead.

 My Holy God, You are good and just and holy and loving and full of grace.
 Your Son was pierced for my transgressions, He was crushed for my iniquities; the punishment that brought me peace was upon Him; by His wounds I am healed.
 May I take sin as seriously as He did.